 Samhain continues to be acknowledged and celebrated today by neo-pagans.
 Some observances include bonfires, elements of fortunetelling and rituals that involve honoring the dead.
 One of these is a dumb supper– a feast held in silence that allows for communing with and honoring the dead.

-As with other cultural practices that honored death and the dead, (such as Mexico’s Dia de Muertos or Hanal Pixan in the Yucatan Penninsula, which the church also tried to erase), it is evident that the Celts’ relationship with their own mortality and their dead was of immense importance to them.
+As with other cultural practices that honored death and the dead, (such as Mexico’s Dia de Muertos or the Mayan Hanal Pixan, which the church also tried to erase), it is evident that the Celts’ relationship with their own mortality and their dead was of immense importance to them.
 During Samhain, let us not only reclaim this practice of honoring our ancestors but ourselves – by facing our fear of death so that we may truly live – “In the same state as those who are dead, are those who have not lived.” – Ruth Edna Kelley

 Author’s note: this piece was in large part informed by the excellent research done by Lisa Morton, author of Trick or Treat: A History of Halloween.
 Other references and further reading is linked within the article.

-Sarah Chavez is the executive director of The Order of the Good Death, co-host of the new podcast Death in the Afternoon, and co-founder of the feminist death site Death & the Maiden.
-In addition to working as a museum curator she writes and speaks about a variety of subjects including the relationship between food and death, Mexican-American death history, and decolonizing death rituals.
+Sarah Chavez is the executive director of The Order of the Good Death, co-host of both the Death in the Afternoon, and Bone and Sickle podcasts, and a founding member of the Collective For Radical Death Studies.
+As one of the founders of the Death Positive movement, she is passionate about addressing the underlying issues that adversely effect marginalized communities’ experiences of death.
+Sarah writes and speaks about a variety of subjects including the relationship between food and death, Mexican-American death history, feminist death, and decolonizing death rituals.
 You can follow her on Twitter .

 If you enjoyed this piece, please consider supporting our work.
 Your contribution goes directly toward running The Order, including resources, research, paying our writers and staff, and funding more frequent content.
 We’d love to keep pushing the funerary envelope in 2018.
 Visit our Support Us page, for a variety of easy ways to contribute.